getsentry/rfcs/text/0141-linking-traces.md

 In addition, besides inter-trace links, we might also be interested in linking spans within one trace, for example to link spans that are related to each other but not in a direct (parent-child or linear) hierarchy.
 While this is not the main objective of the RFC, our proposed solution would also facilitate this linkage.
 Some concrete examples (but out of scope):
 - (Async) data flow operations (e.g. RxJS pipes) where we would be able to link individual operations.
 - Websocket spans where we could link individual web socket messages
+- Background data syncs on mobile that you can't directly link to a specific transaction, but it's useful to know that they happened during a transaction.
+Now, the mobile SDKs put these spans on the transaction bound to the scope.
 - More generally, whenever we want to "casually" establish a relationship between spans that cannot or should not be achieved via a hard relationship (traceId or parent spanId)

 # Concrete Goals of achieving linked traces